apache/spark/docs/quick-start.md

 libraryDependencies += "org.apache.spark" %% "spark-core" % "{{site.SPARK_VERSION}}"
 {% endhighlight %}

-For SBT to work correctly, we'll need to layout `SimpleApp.scala` and `simple.sbt` according to the typical directory structure.
+For sbt to work correctly, we'll need to layout `SimpleApp.scala` and `simple.sbt` according to the typical directory structure.
 Once that is in place, we can create a JAR package containing the application's code, then use the `spark-submit` script to run our program.